Joodood/Eisenhower-Matrix-Tkinter-Draft/README.md

 # Eisenhower-Matrix-Tkinter-Draft
 The eisenhower matrix is a way of prioritizing your tasks into four quadrants: Important and urgent, important and not urgent, urgent and not important, and not important and not urgent.
 I found the idea in Seven Habits of Highly Effective People and thought it was cool but hated having to print and glue these matrix grids onto paper, so made this.
+As of 1/18/2021 it is still in the works.